How Long Does A Custom Design Engagement Ring Take?

 Contrary to popular belief 18ct is harder than 9ct gold.
 Metal hardness is measured by the Vickers scale.
 18ct has a Vickers hardness of 125 and 9ct has a hardness of 120.
 This shows 18ct as being harder and better wearing.

 Rhodium plating is an electroplating used on jewellery to help create a surface that shines and resists scratches and tarnish.
 It also gives white gold its ultra-white colour by providing a coating over the existing metal.

 How do I find out a finger size?

 There are a number of ways to do this.
-You can go a jeweller and have it measured, bring in another piece of jewellery she wears (you need to know what finger it fits on), or go online and do a measurement.
+You can go into a jeweller and have it measured or alternatively bring in another ring she wears and we can size this (you need to know what finger it fits on).

 Can rings be resized?